nodejs/abi-stable-node/napi_error_handling.md

 NODE_EXTERN napi_status napi_throw(napi_env e, napi_value error);
 ```

-were error, is the exception to be thrown.
+were error is the exception to be thrown.

 The following utility functions are also available in case your native code
-needs to throw an exception or determine in an napi_value represents an
+needs to throw an exception or determine if a ```napi_value``` represents an
 exception.

 ```C